In January 2025, after a poll of our members, we changed our name from the Lower Char Community Project to

 Length-of-river water quality tests on the River Char

-We are working closely with Wessex Water, who are running a series of regular water quality tests along the length of the River Char over the rest of 2024.
+We are working closely with Wessex Water, who have been running a series of regular water quality tests along the length of the River Char in 2024.
 They cover:

-We'll publish the results soon.
-At the two Deep Cleans for Charmouth Beach in January and March 2024, pioneering beach clean experts NURDLE removed a huge quantity nurdles and biobeads from the beach and river mouth.
+Come along and hear the results at our community meeting at 7pm on Friday 7th Feb at Wootton Fitzpaine Village Hall.
+See full details of the event here.
+At the two Deep Cleans for Charmouth Beach in 2024, pioneering beach clean experts NURDLE removed a huge quantity nurdles and biobeads from the beach and river mouth.
 (Hard to count but probably well over 2 million.)

 Here are the Westcountry CSI test results for the River Char for 2023 - see the full pdf here